 Did you recently go for a gorgeous honey blonde or light nutty color dye, only to end up with glaring red undertones?
 Or perhaps your hair naturally has a high level of red pigment in it, and you want to tone it down a notch.
-Either way, you have arrived at the right place, and we are here to help you!
+Either way, you have arrived at the right place, and we are here to help!

 All hair colors have red pigments in them, yes, even blonde!
 It’s just the intensity of the pigment that differs.
-If your hair is rich in the red pigment, you will have more orange/brassy tones than other people.
+If your hair is rich in red pigment, you will have more orange/brassy tones than other people.
 This will also affect how well different shades of hair dye appear on your locks.

 Luckily, we live in a world full of possibilities, even when it comes to getting rid of the red in our hair.
 Nothing boosts confidence like having your perfect hair color, and we are going to make sure you get it!

 If you’ve been trying to remove the red from your hair and rock a different color, the answer is simple – you need to neutralize the red tones!
 It will help you achieve the color you’ve been dreaming of and make those expensive hair dye appointments well worth it.

 So without further ado, let’s have a look at how to neutralize red tones in hair.